smiffy6969/razor-naff/README.md

 		name: 'x-foo', 		// Custome element name
 		extends: null, 		// do we extend another element
 		shadowDom: false, 	// should we force shadow dom on all instances for browser with support or try to polyfill support (experimental at best!)
-		dataBind: false, 	// do we want to use data-binding and templating in template
+		dataBind: true, 	// we want to use data-binding and templating in template

 	 	// built in methods